 It has been debated if age may represent a risk factor in developing severe complications of SARS-CoV-2 infection in patients with CLD.
 Several studies demonstrated that older patients are more susceptible to developing severe COVID-19[106] but are also more likely to develop liver function abnormalities[68].
 However, advanced age as a risk factor for more severe forms of COVID-19 has not yet been well assessed.
 Older patients with COVID-19 have a higher risk of liver injury[107].
-Indeed, Khateri et al[108] revealed that the prevalence of acute liver injury has no relationship with age.
-Spearman et al[109] pointed out that age represents one of the main risk factors for adverse outcomes in individuals with CLD and COVID-19.
+Indeed, Khateri et al[108] have revealed that the prevalence of acute liver injury has no relationship with age.
+Spearman et al[109] have pointed out that age represents one of the main risk factors for adverse outcomes in individuals with CLD and COVID-19.
 In patients with HCC infected with COVID-19, age is considered one of the factors responsible for poorer outcomes and higher mortality[109,110].
 In a Chinese retrospective study of patients with COVID-19, NAFLD and age over 60 years were associated with a more severe course of COVID-19[111].
-On the contrary, Zhou et al[112] demonstrated that the association between metabolic-associated fatty liver disease and the development of severe COVID-19 was significant in patients less than 60 years old.
-The higher prevalence of severe COVID-19 in patients under 60 years old with NAFLD compared to those without NAFLD may be attributed to hepatic and systemic immune responses caused by NAFLD, which may increase the severity of the cytokine storm in younger patients with COVID-19.
+On the contrary, Zhou et al[112] demonstrated that the association between metabolic-associated fatty liver disease and the development of severe COVID-19 was significant in patients aged less than 60 years.
+The higher prevalence of severe COVID-19 in patients aged under 60 years with NAFLD compared to those without NAFLD may be attributed to hepatic and systemic immune responses caused by NAFLD, which may increase the severity of the cytokine storm in younger patients with COVID-19.
 Hartl et al[113] analyzed the frequency and the predictive role of abnormal liver chemistries in different age groups.
-Interestingly, the study revealed patient cohort of 40-69 years old had a significant risk for COVID-19-associated liver injury.
-The median levels of hepatocellular injury were highest in patients between 40 and 69 years, while cholestatic liver injury was similar within both groups (40-69 years and > 70 years).
-However, the cohort of patients over 70 had the highest risk of COVID-19-related mortality; liver-related death due to COVID-19 occurred significantly more often in 40-69 patients than those over 70 years old (6.5% vs 2.2%)[113].
+Interestingly, the study revealed that patients aged 40-69 years had a significant risk for COVID-19-associated liver injury.
+The median levels of hepatocellular injury were highest in patients aged between 40 and 69 years, while cholestatic liver injury was similar within both groups (40-69 years and > 70 years).
+However, the patients aged over 70 had the highest risk of COVID-19-related mortality; liver-related death due to COVID-19 occurred significantly more often in 40-69-year-old patients than those aged over 70 years (6.5% vs 2.2%)[113].
 Moreover, this study revealed that increased AST levels were linked to a shorter survival time in patients older than 70, while elevated AST seems to predict a severe course of COVID-19 in all age strata[113].
 Of all patients with liver-related death, only 1.7% had no preexisting liver disease.
 Another study pointed out that among patients with CLD, the highest risk of death was found in their eighth decade of life[92].
 Age was associated with higher 30-d mortality in patients with cirrhosis and SARS-CoV-2 infection compared with patients without SARS-CoV-2 infection[114].
 Ioannou et al[115] also highlighted that higher age, decompensation, and high model for end-stage liver disease scores were mortality predictors.
 Also, a more recent study pointed out that older age > 65 and Child-Pugh class C were associated with a high mortality rate[116].
 In contrast, Marjot et al[92] revealed that mortality in patients with cirrhosis was more evenly distributed across age categories, including a high mortality rate under age 40.
 A multicentric retrospective Italian study confirmed that the outcomes of cirrhosis patients with COVID-19 were poor.
 According to a previous study, cirrhotic patients had a higher mortality rate and lower age at death[83].